ucb-bar/RoSE/about.md

  * Note: Many real applications have varying latency and bandwidths for different sensor modalities (e.g. fast inertial data, but slow GPS data).
 To model such scenarios, consider defining multiple packets that access a subset of the observation space.

 ### 3) (Optional) View and modify SoC software.
  * Navigate to `./soc/sw/baremetal/`.
-This is a buid directory for baremetal code examples to run on the SoC
+This is a build directory for baremetal code examples to run on the SoC
  * To view the current code, open `inverted-pendulum-pid.c`.
 Note that the `read_pid_obs` function is blocking; after making an observation request, it continues to poll until a packet is returned to the SoC
  * To view a non-blocking example, open `inverted-pendulum-pid-nonblock.c`
  * To rebuild the binaries and update them within RoSE, run `make` and `make install`